 Explore the website for thousands of articles, tip sheets and checklists.
 There are also many self-search tools such as an elder care or childcare locator.
 You will also find many webcasts, audios and self-assessments.

 Since 1986, ombudsmen have served as a vital link between the Coast Guard commands and families.
 The Coast Guard ombudsman is a highly trained volunteer who is able to offer support and guidance to a unit’s families and acts as an official liaison between the command and its families.
 The flexibility to evolve with the Coast Guard and to adapt to the uniqueness of each command is the source of strength that allows the Coast Guard Ombudsman Program to fulfill its mission of acting as a liaison between the command and the unit’s families and better prepares families to meet emergency situations.
 Through their efforts, ombudsmen allow Coast Guard members to better achieve mission readiness by knowing their family members have an available resource when issues or emergency situations arise.

-The Coast Guard recognizes the impact of childcare on the Coast Guard mission and has several program options and resources available to assist families in need of quality childcare.
+The Coast Guard recognizes the impact of child care on the Coast Guard mission and has several program options and resources available to assist families in need of quality child development services.

-The Coast Guard offers families an In-Home Family Child Care (FCC) program in Coast Guard-owned or leased housing.
-The FCC program is a network of independently operated child care homes, licensed by the state or Coast Guard, and supported by the local Coast Guard command.
-Families also have the option to use the FCC program on DoD installations.
+The Coast Guard offers families an In-Home Family Child Care (FCC) program in Coast Guard-owned housing.
+The FCC program is a network of independently operated child care homes, licensed by Coast Guard, and supported by the local Coast Guard command.
+Families also have the option to use the FCC program on DOD installations.